Begin Main Content Area

 If the qualifying acreage is located within a county with two or more wildlife management units, the applicant selects the management unit he or she desires.

-The Landowner Antlerless Deer license may be applied for and issued any time prior to regular Antlerless Deer licenses going on sale (July 11 this year).
+The Landowner Antlerless Deer license may be applied for and issued any time prior to regular Antlerless Deer licenses going on sale (Tuesday, June 20 and will be available throughout the deer season).
 The applicant must furnish proof of ownership of land to the County Treasurer in the form of the original deed or true copy thereof.
 Applicants or their agents may present their antlerless deer license application, Landowner Antlerless Deer license affidavit, etc. to the County Treasurer in person.
 If this is not possible, applicant may mail these items and remittance to the County Treasurer in a plain envelope marked "Landowner Antlerless Application."
 Applicants who apply by mail must include a self-addressed stamped return envelope.

 Only one Landowner Antlerless Deer license shall be issued per qualifying deed regardless of acreage in excess of 50.
 Under no circumstances may an individual make application for more than one or receive more than one Landowner Antlerless Deer license in any given year regardless of the number of qualifying tracts held or acreage above the minimum involved.